eric-rizzi/teaching/_course_specifics/hs_cs.md

 ![Fractal Tree]({{ site.baseurl }}/assets/hs_cs/forest.jpg)

-Given the basic understanding of Python that students got in the previous units, this set of classes is designed to expose students to recursion.
+Given the basic understanding of Python that students got in the previous unit, this unit is designed to expose students to functions and recursion.
 The purpose of the unit is to allow them to experiment with different ways to decompose problems and wrestle with the fact that there are many ways to write a correct program.
 In addition, this dive into recursion allows us to introduce fundamental concepts such as functions, and shows students how computers can be used to